 Keeping In Touch With N.U.in Students

 We know that keeping in touch with family and friends back home can be challenging during your time abroad.
 Past N.U.in students have found it helpful to set up a schedule for calling home, as having a set time can make time differences much easier to handle.
 Students and families might also consider a variety of technologies to keep in touch.
-For example, the instant messaging service WhatsApp also allows voice chat, and the voice over IP programs Skype and Vonage use an Internet connection to talk for free or for a small per-minute fee.
+For example, the instant messaging service WhatsApp also allows voice chat, and the voice-over-IP (VOIP) programs Skype and Facetime use an Internet connection to talk for free.

 Social Networks & Facebook

 We encourage past, current, and prospective students and families to follow us on our social media accounts for updates and inside glimpses into the lives of N.U.in students.
 Like our Facebook page, follow us on Instagram, and follow us on Twitter to keep up to date with all N.U.in Program news and happenings.

 When posting in these groups, we ask that you please do not post any private information (address, phone number, scholarship information, email address, test scores, GPA, etc.).
 We are not responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by, or in connection with, the posting of any private information on these pages.
 We reserve the right to edit or remove any posts that may contain confidential, offensive, or derogatory content, and to block or remove members from the group for posting such content.
 If you need to discuss a confidential matter with the N.U.in staff, please contact us directly at email@example.com or +1.617.373.6447.

 Email communications from Northeastern University and The N.U.in Program will be sent primarily to students via their Northeastern email addresses, which are created as soon as students activate their myNortheastern portal.
 Parents will receive some communications, but students are encouraged to initiate their own inquiries and problem-solve during their time abroad.